paigealfred/smb-lateral-movement-investigation/README.md

 **SMB (Server Message Block):**
 - Application-layer protocol for file sharing over networks
-- Commonly used in Windows environments for shared drives
+- Commonly used in Windows environments for shared drives and lateral movement
 - Port 445 (TCP)
-- Critical protocol for lateral movement detection in enterprise SOCs
+- Critical protocol for detecting insider threats and lateral movement in enterprise SOCs

 **Investigation Methodology:**
+1. Identified target file on external FTP server (from related investigation)
-1. Opened Zeek-FILES Dashboard in Elastic SIEM
+2. Opened Zeek-FILES Dashboard in Elastic SIEM
-2. Searched file activity logs using exact filename query
+3. Executed KQL query to filter for specific filename
-3. Analyzed Top Application Protocols panel to determine access method
+4. Analyzed Top Application Protocols panel to determine internal access method
-4. Confirmed SMB as the internal access protocol
+5. Confirmed SMB as the protocol used within CORP network
-5. Correlated with network topology to validate internal vs external access
+6. Correlated internal SMB access with subsequent external FTP exfiltration

 ## Conclusions

 Successfully identified SMB as the internal protocol used to access sensitive file before exfiltration.
 This investigation demonstrates:

-- Understanding of enterprise file-sharing protocols
+- Understanding of enterprise file-sharing protocols and their role in attacks
 - Ability to track file access across network segments
-- Recognition of lateral movement indicators
+- Recognition of lateral movement and reconnaissance indicators
-- Skill in correlating internal reconnaissance with external data theft
+- Skill in correlating internal activity with external data theft
-- Proficiency with Elastic SIEM and Zeek for file forensics
+- Proficiency with Elastic SIEM, Zeek, and KQL for file forensics

-**Attack Chain:** Internal SMB Access → File Discovery → External FTP Exfiltration
+**Complete Attack Chain:** Internal SMB Access → File Discovery → External FTP Exfiltration

 ## Related Investigations

-This project connects with my [FTP Data Exfiltration Investigation](https://github.com/paigealfred/ftp-exfiltration-investigation) where the same file was transferred externally via FTP after initial SMB access.
+This project directly connects with my [FTP Data Exfiltration Investigation](https://github.com/paigealfred/ftp-exfiltration-investigation) where the same file was transferred externally via FTP to 85.93.20.10 after initial SMB access on the internal network.

 ---